 Multiplying by $\mH_m$ can be done at $\calO(n \log n)$ cost using the FWHT.
 Note that $\mK$ is not generally RSBT when $\{\bx_i\}_{i=0}^{b^m-1}$ has a NUS.

-We now describe one dimensional DSI kernels $K_\alpha(x,x')$ of higher-order smoothness $\alpha \geq 2$.
-Weighted sums over products these one dimensional kernels may be used to construct higher-dimensional kernels, e.g., those with product weights
+We now describe one-dimensional DSI kernels $K_\alpha(x,x')$ of higher-order smoothness $\alpha \geq 2$.
+Weighted sums over products of these one-dimensional kernels may be used to construct higher-dimensional kernels, e.g., those with product weights

-To begin, let us write $k \in \bbN_0$ as $k = \sum_{\ell=1}^{\#k} \mk_{a_\ell} b^{a_\ell}$ where $a_1 > \cdots > a_{\#k} \geq 0$ are the $\#k$ indices of non-zero digits $\mk_{a_\ell} \in \{1,\dots,b-1\}$ in the base $b$ expansion of $k$.
+To begin, let us write $k \in \bbN_0$ as $k = \sum_{\ell=1}^{\#k} \mk_{a_\ell} b^{a_\ell}$ where $a_1 > \cdots > a_{\#k} \geq 0$ are the $\#k$ indices of non-zero digits $\mk_{a_\ell} \in \{1,\dots,b-1\}$ in the base-$b$ expansion of $k$.
 Then the $k^\mathrm{th}$ Walsh coefficient is